Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 Firstly, the author recommends not to trust any economist who claims his analysis is scientific and free from evaluative judgments.

-Secondly, _"Economics is too important to be left to professional economists"_ (page 294).
+Secondly, _"Economics is too important to be left in the hands of professional economists"_ (page 294).

-Chang says everyone should be ready to challenge professional economists (including the author) because their arguments are primarily political, not objective/scientific.
+Chang says each person should be prepared to challenge professional economists (including the author) because their arguments are primarily political, not objective/scientific.
 Economists do not (and should not) have a monopoly on truth.

 The author goes even further and says that the willingness to challenge economists should be the basis of democracy.
 That we should not allow a _"bunch of self-proclaimed experts"_ (page 296) to govern our society.